AP wins public service, photo Pulitzers for Ukraine coverage

 The Los Angeles Times won for breaking news for its stories revealing a secretly recorded conversation with city officials making racist comments.
 The newspaper's Christina House won for feature photography, for her images of a 22-year-old pregnant woman living on the street.

-Kyle Whitmire, of AL.com, won a commentary award for “measured and persuasive columns” about how Alabama’s Confederate heritage and a legacy or racism.
+Kyle Whitmire, of AL.com, won a commentary award for “measured and persuasive columns” about Alabama’s Confederate heritage and a legacy of racism.

 His Alabama colleagues John Archibald, Ashley Remkus, Ramsey Archibald and Challen Stephens won a local reporting award for a probe into a local police force.
 Anna Wolfe, of Mississippi Today, was honored for her reporting on a former Mississippi governor sending federal welfare money to family and friends, including NFL Hall of Famer Brett Favre.